LukeZHar/LukeHarris-T2A2/README.md

 ## R8
 Explain how to use this application’s API endpoints.
 Each endpoint should be explained, including the following data for each endpoint:

-HTTP verb
+- HTTP verb
-Path or route
+- Path or route
-Any required body or header data
+- Any required body or header data
-Response
+- Response

-- CMP1001-1.4: IDENTIFY AND DESCRIBE the application’s API endpoints.
-6 to >5 pts
-HD
-Meets D, applied to ALL of the application’s API endpoints.
-### Auth/User API Endpoints Documentation
+### Auth/User API Endpoints
 1. **Register**
 - **HTTP Verb**: `POST`
 - **Path/Route**: `/auth/register`